SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 defp get_two(list) when length(list) == 1, do: nil
 ```

-Here, we've implement a version of the `get_two/1` function that will execute _if_ the length of the provided `list` argument is equal to `1`.
+Here, we've implemented a version of the `get_two/1` function that will execute _if_ the length of the provided `list` argument is equal to `1`.

 Guard clauses give us even more fine-grained control over which code to execute under which conditions.
-This is yet another way that we can implement complex control flow without verbose and hard-to-reason-about `if` and nested `if` conditions.
+This is yet another way that we can handle complex control flow without verbose and hard-to-reason-about `if` and nested `if` conditions.

 Only a certain set of expressions are allowed for usage in guard clauses, see docs [here](https://hexdocs.pm/elixir/guards.html#list-of-allowed-expressions).
 But, we can define custom guard clauses to wrap up more complex guard logic.
 The guard clause we wrote to check if two numbers sum to `2020` is a great candidate for a custom guard clause.
 By wrapping up that logic in a custom guard clause, we can name the concept to make it easier to read and reason about.